 These arrangements are to help us maintain safety of all in our court and tribunal buildings and are in line with Public Health guidance.

-Look out for our new information posters to guide you when you’re in our buildings.
+Look out for information posters to guide you when you’re in our buildings.

 Keeping safe when queuing and going through security

 You must go through security every time you enter a court or tribunal building.
 This guide includes what you can and cannot bring into court or tribunal building.

 Here are some important things for you to know and for you to do:

 - keep a 2m gap between people.
 Please play your part by observing this distance while queuing and on entering the building

 - a court security officer or a member of court staff will ask you to enter the building.
 You should not enter until you are invited to

 - you’ll be asked to confirm that you do not have any symptoms of coronavirus – such as a high temperature, fever, a continuous cough or loss of sense of smell or taste